open-telemetry/opentelemetry-cpp/CONTRIBUTING.md

   as `work-in-progress`, or mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 * Make sure [CLA](https://identity.linuxfoundation.org/projects/cncf) is
   signed and CI is clear.
+* For non-trivial changes, please update the [CHANGELOG](./CHANGELOG.md).

 ### How to Get PRs Merged

 A PR is considered to be **ready to merge** when:

-* It has received two approvals from [Approvers](https://github.com/open-telemetry/community/blob/master/community-membership.md#approver)
+* It has received atleast one approval from [Approvers](https://github.com/open-telemetry/community/blob/master/community-membership.md#approver)
   / [Maintainers](https://github.com/open-telemetry/community/blob/master/community-membership.md#maintainer)
   (at different companies).
 * Major feedback items/points are resolved.